Newport, RI B&B Near things to do

 Parallel to Thames Street, and two blocks east is the quieter Spring Street.
 If you are looking for antiques, this is the street to shop on, along with the small side streets running from Spring Street to Thames Street.

 There are so many restaurants and styles of cuisine to choose from in Newport.
-Located in all of the areas as the boutique shopping, many are within walking distance of the inn.
+Many are within walking distance of the inn.
 Your innkeeper is happy to make recommendations & reservations for you based on your interests.
 It is recommended to have restaurant reservations prepared prior to your arrival during the summer season.

 Spiced Pear Restaurant